All Episodes

 | Copy link to current segment

-Time Text
+Speaker Time Text

-The ionosphere is an electrically conducting set of layers of the Earth's atmosphere about 30 miles to up to 250 miles above the planet's surface, in which atmospheric gases are ionized by solar radiation.
+⁇ The ionosphere is an electrically conducting set of layers of the Earth's atmosphere about 30 miles to up to 250 miles above the planet's surface in which atmospheric gases are ionized by solar radiation.

-Aurora looks like it refers to Aurora, and Aurora usually is an electric discharge of
+Aurora looks like it refers to aurora, and aurora usually is an electric discharge of ionized gas over the poles or the polar regions.

-The cost so far is estimated to be $30 million for a demonstration test scheduled for December
+The cost so far is estimated to be $30 million for a demonstration test scheduled for December 1994 next month to see if the computers can focus an electromagnetic beam into the ionosphere where the focus is desired.

-into what has been described as, quote, the most powerful such transmitter on Earth, unquote.
+After that, several more millions of dollars are needed to evolve Project HAARP into what has been described as, quote, the most powerful such transmitter on Earth, unquote.

-What has several civilians in Alaska worry about though, especially those residents who live in the Gakona, Alaska area where the transmitter has been built, It's why they can't get specific answers from anyone about how such a military project was approved and funded with taxpayer dollars without anyone knowing, even those Gakona, Alaska residents who found out a few months ago when the Federal Aviation Administration began advising commercial pilots about how to avoid large amounts of intentional electromagnetic radiation that Project HAARP will generate and beam into the sky.
+What has several civilians in Alaska worry about, though, especially those residents who live in the Gokona, Alaska area where the transmitter has been built, is why they can't get specific answers from anyone about how such a military project was approved and funded with taxpayer dollars without anyone knowing,

-Despite the protests of FAA engineers and Alaska bush pilots and ham radio operators, the final environmental impact statement from the federal government's EPA, Environmental Protection Agency, gave Project HARP a green light for construction, which began last year and is now completed.
+Despite the protests of FAA engineers and Alaska bush pilots and ham radio operators, the final environmental impact statement from the federal government's EPA, Environmental Protection Agency, gave Project HAARP a green light for construction, which began last year and is now completed.

 It's ready to start experimenting with the ionosphere.

-Okay, here comes the report, folks.
+Here comes a report, folks.

-over most of the northern hemisphere, in effect, turning it into a powerful x-ray machine
+And the reason was so that they could allow Earth-penetrating tomography over most of the northern hemisphere, in effect, turning it into a powerful x-ray machine capable of scanning regions looking for hidden tunnels and stuff like that.

 Over all of the North American hemisphere?